yaelmag/ServerSolve/README.md

-# project2 - solving problems throw server
+# Project2 - Solving problems throw Server

 Create server which recives problems and send back solutions (while storing cache).
 We tried several algorithms and compared their efficiency.